 All Wawa locations accept mobile payments through the Wawa mobile app, enabling customers to make in-store purchases with more convenience than ever.
 By using mobile pay in conjunction with a point of sale system, c-stores can more accurately track data and inventory and identify sales trends, storing all gathered information on a cloud platform.

 Built into their mobile app, Wawa customers can pre-order food and beverages.
 To keep orders fresh, the food is not made right away.
 Instead, GPS tracking alerts the store when the customer is within a certain distance.

 Wawa uses self-service kiosks to process hundreds of orders daily for its highly successful built-to-order hoagies, salads, and other specialty food items.
 This allows Wawa to maximize productivity, improve order accuracy, and increase sales.
-This technology has been in place for years, showcasing just how dedicated the company is to improving the customer experience through technological advancements.
+This technology has been in place for years, showcasing just how dedicated the company is to improve the customer experience through technological advancements.
 In fact, Wawa was among the first convenience stores to implement this technology.

 Loyalty programs are a great way to build rapport with customers.
 It also allows merchants to shape purchasing behavior by incentivizing the actions they want customers to take.
 These programs track and incentivize purchasing behavior, rewarding customers for their loyalty to a particular brand.
 Wawa’s incentive program enables its customers to earn rewards for spending money using a gift card tied to their mobile app.
-When integrated with POS technology, it gives c-stores the ability tailor marketing efforts to each individual shopper, creating a personalized customer experience.
+When integrated with POS technology, it gives c-stores the ability to tailor marketing efforts to each individual shopper, creating a personalized customer experience.

-Over time these personalized and location-based customer touch points can result in more store visits and increased sales.
+Over time these personalized and location-based customer touchpoints can result in more store visits and increased sales.
 By adding incentive and opportunity to their historical value proposition — convenience — c-stores are using mobile technology to deepen ties with their customers, creating greater loyalty and boosting bottom lines over the long term.